ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication.markdown

 {PANEL: Rehab state and database group observer}

-In a [database group](../../glossary/database-group)  we might have a node that is behind the other nodes, and currently being updated by one of the other nodes in the _database group_.
+In a [database group](../../glossary/database-group) we might have a node that has a much lower [gloabl change vector](../clustering/database-global-change-vector), and currently being updated by one of the other nodes in the _database group_.
-This may happen for a few reason, it was just added, it was down for a while or it was just restored from a backup snapshot.
+This may happen for a few reasons, it was just added, it was down for a while or it was just restored from a backup snapshot.
 We consider such node to be in a _rehab_ state untill it caught up with the rest of the _database group_.
 While a node is in a _rehab_ state it may not be assigned any tasks such as _backup_, _ETL_ or _subscriptions_.

-Every _database group_ has an _observer_, the _observer_ is a node that is assigned to monitor a _database group_.
+Every _cluster_ has an _observer_, the _observer_ is run by the _cluster leader_ and monitors the _database groups_.
-The _observer_ periodically pings all members of a _database group_ and checks that they are both up and that their data is up to date.
+The _observer_ periodically pings all nodes and checks that they are both up and that their data is up to date.
 If the _observer_ notice that a node is down or lagging behind it will mark it as in _rehab_ state and thus it will not get assigned new tasks.
-Moreover, if tasks were assigned to a node and it just got updated to a _rehand_ state his assigned task will get re-assgined to other nodes in the _database group_.
+Moreover if you have an _enterprise license_ then tasks that were assigned to that node will get re-assigned to other nodes in the _database group_.
-Note that although the _observer_ is making the decision to mark a node as in _rehab_ the actual modification of the state is done by the _cluster leader_.
-If an _observer_  is not responding the cluster leader will assign a different node to become the _database group_ _observer_.
 {PANEL/}

 {PANEL: External Replication}